What’s this?

 This piece was a “quick learn” for our choir.
 I am a little surprised, however, at the statement above about “moderately easy SATB voicing“.
 It’s not a difficult piece, unless you have little time to learn it before singing it.
 We had little time, and quite a few choir members were not able to attend the the final weeknight rehearsal for it, which made for an “interesting” pre-service run-through.
 The difficulties were similar to those we encountered last week.
 We did however have our six altos (my section) when it came time to sing, and the six of us came through clearly in the recording.

-I like the way this anthem turned out well enough to include it as my final offering here (more below).
+I like the way this anthem turned out well enough to include it as my almost-final offering here (more below).
 Like last week’s anthem, we goofed in a place or two, but I still hear it playing in my head, and it is welcome to keep on doing that, goof free.

 Behind the Scenes